Building a Minimal Wasmtime embedding

 $ export CARGO_PROFILE_RELEASE_STRIP=debuginfo

-$ cargo build --release --no-default-features --features run,disable-logging
+$ cargo build -p wasmtime-c-api --release --no-default-features --features disable-logging

-$ ls -l ./target/release/wasmtime
+$ ls -lh ./target/release/libwasmtime.so

 Next, if your use case allows it, the Nightly Rust toolchain provides a number of other options to minimize the size of binaries.
 Note the usage of +nightly here to the cargo command to use a Nightly toolchain (assuming your local toolchain is installed with rustup).
 Also note that due to the nature of nightly the exact flags here may not work in the future.
 Please open an issue with Wasmtime if these commands don't work and we'll update the documentation.